 - Ann Guggisberg, thesis defense "Discovery and characterization of a novel class of metabolic regulators in the malaria parasite Plasmodium falciparum" on September 7

 - Leah Imlay, thesis defense "Targeting isoprenoid biosynthesis in Plasmodium falciparum" on August 10

-There is an urgent need for new drugs to treat malaria, which causes nearly one million deaths per year, mostly in very young children.
-Our lab aims to improve the fundamental understanding of the basic molecular and cellular biology of the malaria parasite, Plasmodium falciparum, in order to identify new antimalarial drug targets.
-Our primary research goals are to understand the biological functions of specific metabolic and signaling pathways in the malaria parasite--that is, to understand what the parasite needs to make, and why it needs to make it.
+New drugs are urgently needed to treat malaria, which causes nearly one million deaths per year, mostly very young children.
+We study the basic molecular and cellular biology of the malaria parasite, Plasmodium falciparum, in order to identify new antimalarial drug targets.
+Our primary research goals are to understand the biological functions of specific metabolic pathways in the malaria parasite--that is, to understand what the parasite needs to make, and why it needs to make it.

 \We are located on the 6th floor of the McDonnell Pediatric Research Building.